reakaleek/docs-builder/docs/syntax/frontmatter.md

 The products frontmatter is a list of products that the page relates to.
 This is used for the "Products" filter in the Search UI.

-The products frontmatter is a list of strings, each string is the id of a product.
+The products frontmatter is a list of objects, each object has an `id` field.

 | Product ID                                  | Product Name                                  |
 |---------------------------------------------|-----------------------------------------------|